reposense/RepoSense/docs/dg/report.md

 After the JSON files are loaded from their respective sources, the data will be parsed as objects and included inside the global storage object, `window.REPOS`,  in the right format.

 For the basic skeleton of `window.REPOS`, refer to the generated `summary.json` file in the report for more details.

+### Providing window wise util service
+The API module also provides other window wise util service, such as deciding the font colour, getting the date string to be rendered, and so on.

 <!-- ==================================================================================================== -->